-Seminar leader on the Issues in Public Health module.
+I lecture on the corporate determinants of health and am a seminar leader, both within the Issues in Public Health module.
 I am also a postgraduate tutor on the MSc Public Health programme.

 I'm interested in policy evaluation using mixed methods and novel data sources, in particular with regards to the commercial determinants of health.
 My current interests include the NIHR funded ExILEnS project, which explores the impact of public health team involvement in local alcohol licensing, in collaboration with the University of Stirling.

 I also currently lead qualitative research projects on stakeholder involvement in public discourse and policy making, with a particular focus on harmful product industries.